Skip to content

 Input an array \(ht\), where each element represents the height of a vertical partition.
 Any two partitions in the array, along with the space between them, can form a container.

-The capacity of the container is the product of the height and the width (area), where the height is determined by the shorter partition, and the width is the difference in array indices between the two partitions.
+The capacity of the container equals the product of height and width (area), where the height is determined by the shorter partition, and the width is the difference in array indices between the two partitions.

-Please select two partitions in the array that maximize the container's capacity and return this maximum capacity.
+Please select two partitions in the array such that the capacity of the formed container is maximized, and return the maximum capacity.
 An example is shown in Figure 15-7.

-Figure 15-7 Example data for the maximum capacity problem
+Figure 15-7 Example data for the max capacity problem

-The container is formed by any two partitions, therefore the state of this problem is represented by the indices of the two partitions, denoted as \([i, j]\).
+The container is formed by any two partitions, therefore the state of this problem is the indices of two partitions, denoted as \([i, j]\).

-According to the problem statement, the capacity equals the product of height and width, where the height is determined by the shorter partition, and the width is the difference in array indices between the two partitions.
-The formula for capacity \(cap[i, j]\) is:
+According to the problem description, capacity equals height multiplied by width, where height is determined by the shorter partition, and width is the difference in array indices between the two partitions.
+Let the capacity be \(cap[i, j]\), then the calculation formula is:

 \[ cap[i, j] = \min(ht[i], ht[j]) \times (j - i) \]